 On the referees…”I just think it’s rude to chant “Assss-hole!” after a bad call.”

 If the Rangers are losing late in the third period…”Oh well.
-It’s just a game, right?
-Let’s go meet my friends for a drink!
-They’re at a club near The Garden.
-RAGER!”
+It’s just a game.”

-The Garden Faithful: That’s all the time we have folks.
+The Garden Faithful: That’s all the time we have, folks.
 Please pass along this document to all the bandwagon Rangers fans you know.
-If you’re only now starting to watch our boys play at least start watching with a good head on your shoulders.
+If you’re only now starting to watch our boys play, please do so with a good head on your shoulders.
 And follow us @GardenFaithful.
 We’re almost Twitter Verified!